-The device can be configured to notify the host based on any of the results from either individual channels or both channels.
+The device can be configured to notify the host based on any of the results from either individual channels , all channels, or any combination of channels.
 The CD_ALLCH bit in the CFG register determines how many channels are required to exceed the programmed thresholds to trigger a current detection.
 When the bit is 1, all enabled channels are required to meet the current detection requirements in order for the host to be notified.
 If the bit is 0, any enabled channel triggers a current detection notification if the requirements are met.
 Enable and disable channels using the CHn_EN bits in the CLK register to control which combination of channels must meet the requirements to trigger a current-detection notification.

-☑ 8-17 illustrates a flow chart depicting the current-detection process on the ADS131M02.
+☑ 8-17 illustrates a flow chart depicting the current-detection process on the ADS131M03.